Libensemble/libensemble/docs/papers/joss/paper.md

 The close coupling between the libEnsemble generator and simulators enables the generator to perform tasks such as asynchronously receiving results, updating models, and canceling previously initiated simulations.
 Simulations that are already running can be terminated and resources recovered.
 This is more flexible compared to other packages, where the generation of simulations is external to the dispatch of a batch of simulations.

-libEnsemble supports persistent user functions that run on workers, maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.
+libEnsemble also supports persistent user functions that run on workers, maintaining their memory, which prevents the storing and reloading of data required by packages that only support a fire-and-forget approach to ensemble components.

+# Example use-cases

 Examples of ways in which libEnsemble has been used in science and engineering problems include: